weierophinney/grumpy-phpunit/mwop-notes.markdown

 dependencies that you inject into the subject under test, so that you can focus on testing the subject, not all of its interactions.

+general notes
+^^^^^^^^^^^^^

+For each of the sections on the individual test double types, I'd recommend the following structure:

+- Introductory text defining the problem that the given test double type attempts to solve.
+- Attempt to define the test double type in a single, highlighted sentence.
+- Provide a piece of code you will use to demonstrate.
+- Discuss how you will use the test double strategy to solve it, including introducing any new PHPUnit concepts related to that strategy.
+- Show the full test solution.

+On skimming the sections, it's not immediately clear what each test double is solving within the tests - it often looks like the same examples.
+Differentiate them more, so the readers learn what each strategy is, when to use it, and what tools are available to make it happen.

+dummy objects
+^^^^^^^^^^^^^

+This section starts out poorly.
+You start with a code sample, but there's no explanation of it or how it relates to the section title.
+Then, in the first paragraph of text, you talk generically of test doubles, and then mention that you can "just create a dummy object," without ever defining the term.

+2d and 3rd paragraphs: Don't get too complicated right off the bat.
+Omit the "we are only testing code that exercises one of those dependencies" bit -- just focus on the dummy object.
+We're testing an object that has a required constructor dependency, but we don't need that dependency to do anything.
+In the example, then, call a method that does not utilize that dependency, and do an assertion on that.

+Last paragraph: you talk about not needing to mock out all of `Foo`, and how you shuld not mock things if they don't need to be mocked -- but this is all done without having introduced the concept of mocking.
+Omit it.
+Simply reiterate what a dummy object is: a required dependency of the object or method under test, but which is never invoked in the test itself.